Defining DLT Immutability: A Qualitative Survey of Node Operators: Methodology and Context

-To find these operators, we recruited from private validator communication channels, private forum threads and network communication channels.
-Normally, these are kept up-to-date by blockchain Foundations and Core Teams, with only active validators being able to view them for cybersecurity reasons.
-The full survey responses are in our companion paper,~\cite{lynham2025decentralizationqualitativesurveynode} from which we reproduced two relevant figures in the Appendix of this paper.
+To find these operators, we posted an anonymous survey in private validator communication channels, private forum threads and network communication channels in the Cosmos Ecosystem.
+These are typically kept up-to-date by validators, blockchain Foundations and Core Teams, with only active validators being able to view them for cybersecurity reasons.
+These channels, as well as additional channels to which the researchers had access\footnote{This was because the survey had Cosmos-specific questions, and the semi-structured interviews could be more generic.} were then used for recruiting interview participants.
+The full survey responses are in our companion paper,~\cite{lynham2025decentralizationqualitativesurveynode} from which we have reproduced two relevant figures in the Appendix of this paper.

-We recruited seven respondents from these channels to take part in a semi-structured interview.
-The chief object was to target operators that were familiar with the Cosmos stack and Tendermint, its consensus protocol.
-The same discussion areas were used for each interview, and the interviewer prompted for clarifications were they were needed.
-These prompts are noted in the transcripts.
-After being transcribed the source audio was deleted and the transcripts were then identified by a UUID.